|

 come in different sizes.
 (In transfinite arithmetic, the size

-denoted by a special rank called a cardinal
+of an infinite set is a special rank called a cardinal

 number).
 By analogy, the Father would rank like the set of all